kchu25/kchu25.github.io/index.md

 - The key regulatory elements in the DNA sequences give rise to the observed phenomenon.
 - The counterfactuals, e.g., a minimal change to a DNA sequence that turns off the observed effects.

 We can obtain a sparse representation of DNA sequences using principled deep learning techniques -- one such approach is called deep unfolding.
-We use [deep unfolding to reveal many more hidden motifs not shown on  the JASPAR database](https://www.biorxiv.org/content/10.1101/2022.11.06.515322v3).
+We use [sparse representations from deep unfolding to reveal many more hidden motifs not shown on  the JASPAR database](https://www.biorxiv.org/content/10.1101/2022.11.06.515322v3).
 Our result shows that sparse representation is a scalable and interpretable approach to biological sequence problems.

 My name in Mandarin is Kuei-Hsien Chu (朱桂賢).
 Hsien pronounced like Shane, and that's how I got Shane.
 I grew up in Taiwan and have been living in the US since 2008.